HopopOps/k8s-ldap-auth/README.md

 ### Kubernetes
 #### Helm Chart
-A [chart](https://github.com/vbouchaud/k8s-ldap-auth/tree/master/distribution/kubernetes/charts/k8s-ldap-auth/) is located in this repository.
-Please follow its `README.md` for further information.
+A Chart is hosted at [vbouchaud/chartrepo](https://vbouchaud.github.io/chartrepo/).
+Please see [its readme](https://github.com/vbouchaud/chartrepo/blob/main/charts/k8s-ldap-auth/README.md) for more information on how to install it.

 ## Inspiration
 I originaly started this project after reading Daniel Weibel's article "Implementing LDAP authentication for Kubernetes" (https://learnk8s.io/kubernetes-custom-authentication or https://itnext.io/implementing-ldap-authentication-for-kubernetes-732178ec2155).